ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### JPA Algorithms {#BBS-registration}

-The `BBS-DRAFT-5` `alg` parameter value in the issuance protected header corresponds to a ciphersuite identifier of `BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_H2G_HM2S_`.
+The `BBS` `alg` parameter value in the issuance protected header corresponds to a ciphersuite identifier of `BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_`.

-The `BBS-PROOF-DRAFT-5` `alg` parameter value in the presentation protected header corresponds to the same ciphersuite, but used in presentation form.
+The `BBS-PROOF` `alg` parameter value in the presentation protected header corresponds to the same ciphersuite, but used in presentation form.

 ### Key Format

-The key used for the `BBS-DRAFT-5` algorithm is an elliptic curve-based key pair, specifically against the G_2 subgroup of a pairing friendly curve.
+The key used for the `BBS` algorithm is an elliptic curve-based key pair, specifically against the G_2 subgroup of a pairing friendly curve.
 Additional details on key generation can be found in [@!I-D.irtf-cfrg-bbs-signatures#05, Section 3.4]

 The JWK form of this key is an `OKP` type with a curve of `BLs12381G2`, with `x` being the BASE64URL-encoded form of the output of `point_to_octets_E2`.
 The use of this curve is described in [@!I-D.ietf-cose-bls-key-representations].